-The Company manages its shareholders' equity according to the XTX Group's capital management policy.
-As at 31 December 2020 total shareholders' equity was £233.6m (2019: £258.3m).
+The Company manages its shareholders' equity according to the XTX Group's capital management plan.
+As at 31 December 2021 total shareholders' equity was £252.4m (2020: £233.6m).

 The Company manages its capital adequacy via real time monitoring and has conducted an Internal Capital Adequacy Assessment Process ("ICAAP") to ensure that regulatory capital resources are in excess of capital adequacy requirements.
 The sufficiency of regulatory capital for the Company is monitored against risk appetites approved by the Board.
 The Company has undertaken a stress and scenario testing programme to identify its resilience to stress events, from both an earnings and capital adequacy perspective.